 Meet the Te Ārai group members:

 Professor Merryn Gott – I am Director of the Te Ārai Group and passionate about improving palliative and end of life care, particularly for people already facing potential disadvantage and discrimination.
-My hobbies include ocean swimming (slowly) and playing the viola and the piano (preferably Chopin).
+My hobbies include yoga and playing the piano (preferably Chopin).

 Natalie Anderson – I am a Professional Teaching Fellow, Emergency Nurse and PhD Candidate.
 I have a background in psychology as well as nursing, and have an interest in healthcare provider-perspectives on death and dying.
 My PhD focuses on the challenges faced by paramedics, when deciding when to start or stop resuscitation efforts.
 My MSc research explored nurses’ first experiences with patient death.
 When I’m not nursing, researching or teaching I enjoy travel and nature photography.